RPG Playground User Manual

 What is RPG Playground?

-With RPG Playground you can make your own Action RPG.
-It runs in your internet browser and you can try it at http://rpgplayground.com.
+RPG Playground is the easiest way to make your own Action RPG.
+It runs in your web browser and you can try it at http://rpgplayground.com.

 A great story and a lot of imagination is all you need.
-Programming, graphics and music is provided by RPG Playground.
+Programming, graphics and music is provided.

 RPG Playground is created by me, Koen Witters.
-If you have questions or want some new feature, just email me at koen@koonsolo.com.
+If you have questions or want to propose some new feature, you can reach out at:

 Features

-Here are the features of the RPG Playground game editor:
+The main features of the RPG Playground editor:

-• Add NPC’s and monsters to your world
+• Add interactive NPC’s, monsters and objects to your world

-• Create complex conversations and cut-scenes, using a very simple scripting language
+• Create complex conversations and cut-scenes without coding

 • Control the main hero